Skip Global navigation and goto content

 • Chills

-• A rash that can look like pimples or blisters that appears on the face, inside the mouth, and on other parts of the body like the hands, feet, chest, genital and anal area.
+• Rash that can look like pimples or blisters that appears on the face, inside the mouth, hands, feet, chest, genitals, or anal areas